Skip to main content

 The role involves responsibility for all the non-judicial functions of the Court and overseeing the administration of a team of approximately 50 staff and contractors supporting the work of the Justices.
 The Chief Executive is an Accounting Officer in their own right.

 Vicky was previously the Director of Regulation and Insight at the Independent Parliamentary Standards Authority.
-She was called to the Bar in 1995 and has 15 years' experience as a Government lawyer, including work at the Department for Work and Pensions and the Department of Health.
-She was Head of Guidance, Party and Election Finance at the Electoral Commission before moving to work at the Independent Parliamentary Standards Authority as Director of MP Support Services and then in 2018 as Director of Regulation and Insight.
+She was called to the Bar in 1995 and has 15 years' experience as a Governemnt lawyer, including work at the Department for Work and Pensions and the Department of Health.
+She was Head of Guidance, Party and Election Finance at the Electoral Commission before moving to work at the Independent Parliamentary Standards Authority (IPSA) as Director of MP Support Services and then in 2018 as Director of Regulation and Insight.

 Vicky succeeded Mark Ormerod, The Supreme Court's second Chief Executive, who retired in 2020.